Live from the Southern Command in sunny South Florida.

 I really thank you very much.

-Not only do I not feel deceived by Ted Cruz, when I look at Ted Cruz and I listen to Ted Cruz, not only do I see a man of honesty and integrity, but I see a a glimmer of hope.
+Not only do I not feel deceived by Ted Cruz, when I look at Ted Cruz and I listen to Ted Cruz, not only do I see a man of honesty and integrity, but I see a glimmer of hope.

 I see a little bit of light in the distance.

-Ted Cruz is a truly principled leader who clearly doesn't care about what's best for his political career, and he truly does care about about what's best for us.
+Ted Cruz is a truly principled leader who clearly doesn't care about what's best for his political career, and he truly does care about what's best for us.

-And that is sitting back and saying, listen, this is going to die of its own accord, because if we learn anything from watching Democrats, they don't sit back and let anything they want die.
+And that is sitting back and saying, listen, this is going to die of its own accord because if we learn anything from watching Democrats, they don't sit back and let anything they want die.

-They will make any maneuver, they will do anything they can to make sure that Obamacare doesn't fail, whether it's granting other waivers, whether it's not implementing certain parts of it until it's fixed, implementing other parts, whatever it is they need to do, they will do.
+Will do anything they can to make sure that Obamacare doesn't fail, whether it's granting other waivers, whether it's not implementing certain parts of it until it's fixed, implementing other parts, whatever it is they need to do, they will do.

 That is exactly right.